 Maps and Atlases

-The print reference collection, located on the first floor, includes general and specialized encyclopedias, English and foreign language dictionaries, concordances, directories, style manuals, biographical sources, numerous current and retrospective bibliographies, atlases, thesauri, almanacs, and indices.
+The print reference collection, located on the second floor, includes general and specialized encyclopedias, English and foreign language dictionaries, concordances, directories, style manuals, biographical sources, current and retrospective bibliographies, thesauri, almanacs, and indices.

 Special Collections and University Archives